Sapna-21/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-We have implemented LSTM algorithm to analyse the sentiments of live tweets.
+We have implemented LSTM algorithm to analyse the sentiments of live tweets on a particular trending issue.
 Our aim was to achieve high prediction accuracy using this NLP model.

 ### Datasets
 Train and test datasets should be in csv formats.